Mnemonic Startup Guide

 Let’s go with the number 1.
 This is a bit more complicated.
 Since 1 is the most common of all of the digits, we’re going to give it multiple sounds.
 Visually, the number seems to stand tall, like the letter T, so that will be our main sound.
 But we’ll also include the closely related “d” sound and “th” sound.
-All these sounds are made with your tongue in the front of your mouth, so we’re grouping them together in the letter 1.
+All these sounds are made with your tongue in the front of your mouth, so we’re grouping them together in the number 1.

 So for example, the number 11 is going to be associated with a “tooth”.
 The first 1 turns into “t” and the second 1 turns into “th”, but it’s not too hard to get used to this.